BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_05.md

 Head into Akuwa Town and talk to Aelita.
 Enter the Pokemon Center to grab the defibrillator in the back room, then talk to Aelita once more.
 Meet with her at the ACDMC on the east side of Akuwa Town.
 This unlocks the Truck Guy spawn to the south.
 We'll explore the rest of Akuwa Town a bit later, but before we do, there are some sidequests we can tackle!

-## Lost Souls 1
+### Lost Souls 1

 Head to the left at the top of Route 4, and sneak through the gap in the fence.
 Enter Lost Camp and talk to Maman.
 She'll quest us with finding *Lost Souls*.
-Use the truck guy to zip around.
+Use the Truck Guy to zip around.

 1. Andrew can be found in Abandoned Sewers underneath Gearen City by crossing the first bridge north, then the first bridge west, then the first bridge down in an alcove at the bottom.
 2. James can be found by entering Spring of Purification from Sheridan Village.
 He's on the right.